-The Bucerius Master of Law and Business (MLB) prepares young professionals for international careers in which an understanding of both legal and business concepts as well as intercultural skills are essential.
-Its goal is to build bridges - between disciplines and across cultures.
+The Bucerius Master of Law and Business (MLB) – in cooperation with WHU – Otto Beisheim School of Management – prepares young professionals for international careers in which an understanding of both legal and business concepts as well as intercultural skills are essential.
+Its goal is to build bridges – between disciplines and across cultures.

-The curriculum of the Bucerius Master of Law and Business is designed to illustrate the close relationship between legal and business issues in every stage of a company's lifecycle, which therefore serves as the structural backbone of the program.
+The curriculum of the Bucerius Master of Law and Business follows the various stages of a company's lifecycle to practically illustrate the close relationship between law and business.

 - Realization of an entrepreneurial idea